 Do not require that pods be scheduled across distinct AZs otherwise, the number of pods in a deployment will never exceed the number of AZs.

-Ensure capacity in each AZ when using EBS volumes
+Ensure ability to launch Nodes in each AZ when using EBS volumes

 and associated EBS volume are located in the same AZ.
-At the time of
+A Pod cannot

 access EBS-backed persistent volumes located in a different AZ.